nitpick.blender module

 yaml = ruamel.yaml.YAML(plug_ins=[‘ruamel/yaml/jinja2/__plug_in__’])

-- register_class(cls: Any) Any
+- register_class(cls: Any) Any ¶

-register a class for dumping loading - if it has attribute yaml_tag use that to register, else use class name - if it has methods to_yaml/from_yaml use those to dump/load else dump attributes
+register a class for dumping/loading - if it has attribute yaml_tag use that to register, else use class name - if it has methods to_yaml/from_yaml use those to dump/load else dump attributes

 as mapping

-- serialize(node: Any, stream: Optional[StreamType]) Any
+- serialize(node: Any, stream: Any | None) Any ¶

 Serialize a representation tree into a YAML stream.
 If stream is None, return the produced string instead.

-- class nitpick.blender.TomlDoc(*, path: Optional[Union[Path, str]] = None, string: Optional[str] = None, obj: Optional[Dict[str, Any]] = None, use_tomlkit=False)[source]
+- class nitpick.blender.TomlDoc(*, path: Path | str | None = None, string: str | None = None, obj: Dict[str, Any] | None = None, use_tomlkit=False)[source]¶

 Bases: